Scleritis: Anterior Indian Medical PG Practice Questions and MCQs

 Scleritis: Anterior Explanation: **Explanation:**

-**Posterior staphyloma** is a localized bulging of the weak, thinned sclera lined by uveal tissue, occurring posterior to the equator of the eye.
+**Posterior staphyloma** is defined as a localized bulging of the weak, thinned sclera lined by uveal tissue, occurring posterior to the equator of the eyeball.

 **1. Why Pathological Myopia is correct:**